 Click the picture to see our many Toy Drop-off Locations in and around Chicago!

 In partnership with Comer’s Social Workers and Child Life Specialist, APLF focuses on meeting the psycho-social challenges of pediatric cancer by providing:

-When a family is in critical financial need, APLF steps in to cover the cost of groceries, rent, transportation, prepaid cell phones, car repairs, and other more specific items like those we purchased in 2011:
+When a family is in critical financial need, APLF steps in to cover the cost of groceries, rent, transportation, prepaid cell phones, car repairs, and other more specific items like these: